 Head trauma is one of the most serious types of car accident injuries; it is often fatal.
 When vehicle occupants in high-speed collisions strike their heads against steering wheels, dashboards, or windows, the result can be a traumatic brain injury.
 TBI often requires extensive medical treatment and long-term medical care, especially if the injury results in lasting brain damage.

 Types of head injuries people sustain in a motor vehicle collision range from a mild concussion to skull fractures; severe closed head injuries that cause fluid buildup and tissue damage in the brain; comas; lasting cognitive problems; hearing loss; and vision problems.
+Developing brain injury awareness can help you to recognize the signs of a brain injury.

 Symptoms of head trauma may be obvious, such as cuts and bleeding, or they may not be immediately apparent.
 Anytime vehicle occupants have hit their head in an automobile accident, they should receive medical attention immediately, so a medical professional can determine if there has been a serious injury.
 Don’t wait for symptoms to appear.